Clever Laziness

 Most web developers are remarkably untalented and careless

-It’s overly generalized statement and dismissive of the diverse and complex landscape of web development.
+It’s an overly generalized statement and dismissive of web development’s diverse and complex landscape.
 Stereotyping all developers undermines the intricate difficulties and choices they encounter daily.
 It’s not a matter of talent or carelessness; it’s about navigating an industry constantly in flux, often with conflicting priorities.

 The reality is that web development is a field of constant evolution.
 Developers are not just coding; they are problem-solving, often within the constraints of time, resources, and ever-changing best practices.
 Choosing between a sleek, JavaScript-heavy application and a more straightforward, accessible site is not always clear-cut.
 It’s a decision that weighs the demands and expectations of users, clients, and the industry.